epics-docs/epics-docs/guides/Address_Specification.md

 is indicated in two fields of records that support hardware interfaces:
 DTYP and INP/OUT.
-The DTYP field is the name of the device support entry table that is used to interface to the device.
+The DTYP field is the name of the device support entry table that's used to interface to the device.
 The address specification is dictated by the device support.
 Some conventions exist for several buses that are listed below.
-Lately, more devices have just opted to use a string that is then parsed by the device support as desired.
+Lately, more devices have just opted to use a string that's then parsed by the device support as desired.
 This specification type is called INST I/O.
 The other conventions listed here include:
 VME, Allen-Bradley, CAMAC, GPIB, BITBUS, VXI, and RF.